The origin of X-ray coronae around simulated disc galaxies: The X-ray luminosity

 In Fig.~\ref{fig:eagle_scaling_prist_wind} we plot the coronal soft X-ray luminosity within several 2D annuli for a sample of disc galaxies selected from the Ref-L100N1504 simulation, as a function of the halo mass.
 These annuli are chosen as they allow a direct comparison with observations which we present in Section~\ref{sec:xray_observations}.
 We show the X-ray luminosity contribution from gas particles classified as \textit{accretion} and \textit{wind} separately, in green and blue, respectively.

 The largest contribution from wind is seen in the bottom-left panel of Fig.~\ref{fig:eagle_scaling_prist_wind} which shows the central region of the halo.
 In this annulus, the X-ray emission from wind can be up to two orders of magnitude more luminous than emission from accreted gas, with the median X-ray emission from wind about an order of magnitude more luminous than from accreted gas for halos of mass $\leq 10^{13} \units{\msun}$.
 However, above this mass, the median X-ray emission from accreted gas is typically more luminous, but there is still significant scatter likely reflecting different recent star-formation rates.
 The \textit{wind} contributes disproportionately to the X-ray luminosity compared to its contribution to the gas mass, which is not shown.
 This is because the gas defined as \textit{wind} is consistently hotter, more metal-rich and denser than accreted gas \citep{crain:2010}.
 The upper percentile of the X-ray emission from \textit{wind} in the bottom-left panel of Fig.~\ref{fig:eagle_scaling_prist_wind} shows that the $L_{\mathrm{X}}-M_{\mathrm{halo}}$ relationship flattens at low halo masses.
 This reflects the increase in X-ray luminosity in these halos, $M_{\mathrm{vir}} \leq 10^{13} \units{\msun}$, whereas there is no increase in the median, total X-ray luminosity of higher mass halos, $M_{\mathrm{vir}} \geq 10^{13} \units{\msun}$, due to \textit{wind} in any of the annuli considered.
+In the lowest mass halos, $\mvir \leq 10^{12} \units{\msun}$, the $L_{\mathrm{X}}-M_{\mathrm{halo}}$ relation steepens again as below this halo mass there is very little accreted gas sufficiently hot to produce soft X-rays.
+Therefore, the X-ray emission drops rapidly with decreasing halo mass for low mass halos.
+In these same halos the recent star formation rates are not converged in the reference simulation, increasing (decreasing) the resolution of the simulation increases (decreases) the star formation rate.
+As the the X-ray luminosity in these halos is dominated by wind (see Fig.\ref{fig:eagle_scaling_prist_wind}), this means the X-ray luminosity may not be converged in these halos.
+Therefore, the X-ray luminosity predictions for these low mass halos should be used with caution.
+In more massive halos, $\mvir \geq 10\times10^{12} \units{\msun}$ both the recent star formation rate, and X-ray luminosity, are well converged with varied resolution.